xenadmin/zabbix-templates/zabbix-e2guardian/README.md

    1. dstatinterval = 300  # = 5 minutes
 1. Import the Template.
 1. Link the Template to your E2guardian Host.
-1. Check the User Macro if the Path to the dstats.log fits your configuration
+1. Check the User Macro if the Path to the dstats.log fits your configuration.

 ## Example